-Using a self-drive vehicle is the ideal way to see the natural wonders of this vast country at your own pace.
-It is both safe and reliable, and Namibia boasts one of the best road networks in Africa.
+A self-drive is the ideal way to see the natural wonders of this vast country at your own pace.
+As well as being both safe and reliable, Namibia boasts one of the best road networks in Africa.

 You begin with a drive from Windhoek to Sossusvlei, where you’ll be met by forbidding deserts, staggering dunes and vleis teeming with wildlife.
 You continue to the coastal colonial town of Swakopmund, before heading inland to experience the grandeur of central Damaraland, famous for its rock paintings, extraordinary terrain and desert-adapted animals.
 Enjoy spectacular bird and game viewing along the riverbed and valleys, before driving off to your secluded, luxury lodge amid the striking Erongo Mountains.

 Fly to Windhoek, via Johannesburg, where you will be met and taken to your upmarket guesthouse close to the city centre.
 Here your hire car will be waiting for you.

 Stay: One night in a standard room at Galton House – bed & breakfast

 Sossusvlei, or ‘gathering place of water’, is the first port of call on your Namibian self-drive odyssey.
 The region proliferates in vleis (temporary lakes) fed by waters from the Naukluft and Tsaris Mountains, attracting huge numbers of both predator and prey.
 The area is home to desert-adapted wildlife like ostrich, springbok, gemsbok, porcupines and aardwolf, as well as local predators like jackals, spotted and brown hyenas, Cape foxes and the aptly named bat-eared fox.

 From your lodge on the banks of the Tsauchab River, you can set out to explore the magnificent dunes and wildlife on both guided game drives and walks.
 For something a little more special, a balloon safari over the desert can also be arranged.